 Sabine Tsuruda is an Assistant Professor at Queen’s Law.
 She graduated from the Joint JD/PhD Program in Law and Philosophy at UCLA, where she studied as a Charlotte W. Newcombe Doctoral Dissertation Fellow and served as a Senior Editor of the UCLA Law Review.
 Prior to joining Queen’s, she was a Predoctoral Fellow in Law and Philosophy at UCLA.
 She also holds a BA in Political Science and a MA in Philosophy from Stanford University.

-Ashwini Vasanthakumar is Queen’s National Scholar in Legal and Political Philosophy at Queen’s Law School and a researcher at the Institute for Futures Studies in Stockholm.
+Ashwini Vasanthakumar is an Associate Professor and Queen’s National Scholar in Legal and Political Philosophy at Queen’s Law School.
 She holds an A.B from Harvard; an M.A from the University of Toronto; a J.D from Yale Law School; and a DPhil from Oxford, where she studied as a Canadian Rhodes Scholar.
-She comes to Queen’s from the School of Law, King’s College London.

 Noah Weisbord is an Associate Professor at Queen's Law.
 His research focuses on the role of the criminal law in managing, reflecting or exacerbating intergroup conflict.
 A current project examines self-defence in Canadian criminal law from historical, comparative, and conceptual perspectives.
 Noah is a leading expert on the crime of aggression—individual criminal responsibility for aggressive war—and he assisted diplomatic delegations to define the crime.
-His monograph on the crime of aggression is forthcoming with Princeton University Press in 2018.
+His monograph on the crime of aggression was published with Princeton University Press in June 2019.